 Basics Insights is a free text messaging platform for parents and caregivers of infants and toddlers that sends science-based tips and activities to boost your child's brain development.

 The Basics Houston Complete Communities (Basics2) project is designed to support families, in the Gulfton, Near Northside and Third Ward communities, by helping them build solid foundations and trajectories for kindergarten readiness and 3rd grade reading proficiency.
 Houston Health Department and Children's Museum Houston are collaborating on a neighborhood-based approach designed to build a stronger and more supportive network for families by providing a common message about the powerful role caregivers play in developing their child’s brain.
-Parents and caregivers are encouraged to practice with their babies the five fun, simple, yet powerful “Basics”, which help build an early foundation for their children to be able to read, speak, solve problems, do well in school and have positive relationships later in life.
+Parents and caregivers and community support systems are encouraged to practice with babies the five fun, simple, yet powerful “Basics”, which help build an early foundation for children to be able to read, speak, solve problems, do well in school and have positive relationships later in life.